Lewa Safari Camp

 Lewa Conservancy, Kenya

-Set in the northwest corner of the private 45,000-acre Lewa Conservancy on the slopes of Mt.
-Kenya and the Matthews Range, this camp is in a prime location to explore the Conservancy’s diverse ecosystems: from open savanna to dense forest to the lifeline of the area, the Lewa Swamp.
-As one of Kenya’s last strongholds for both white and black rhino, the conservancy is a conservation success story, blending community and conservation agendas symbiotically.
-A stay here is replete with opportunities to explore by foot, horseback or 4X4, in search of the 61 different mammal species and 440 types of birds on the conservancy.
+Set in the northwest corner of the private 45,000-acre Lewa Conservancy on the slopes of Mount Kenya and the Matthews Range, this camp is in a prime location to explore the conservancy’s diverse ecosystems, from open savanna to dense forest to the lifeline of the area, the Lewa Swamp.
+As one of Kenya’s last strongholds for both white and black rhino, Lewa is a conservation success story, blending community and conservation agendas symbiotically.
+A stay here is replete with opportunities to explore by foot, horseback or 4x4, in search of the 61 different mammal species and 440 types of birds on the conservancy.

-Each of the 12 tents is privately situated along the hillside, separated by significant distance for privacy but connected by a lit walkway.
-All the essential comforts await in each tent – hot showers, flush toilets, warm duvets.
-Electricity is supplied by generator and supplemented by hurricane lanterns.
+Twelve tents are privately situated along the hillside, separated by significant distance for seclusion but connected by a lit walkway.
+All the essential comforts await in each tent—hot showers, flush toilets, warm duvets.
+Electricity is supplied by generator and supplemented by romantic hurricane lanterns.
 The camp offers a lovely respite after a day of adventure, especially to return to a cool drink on your private veranda or a dip in the refreshing pool.
 The main lounge opens onto a verdant lawn and provides a communal atmosphere for meals and storytelling by the fireside.
-To stay at Lewa Safari Camp is to experience a piece of Kenya’s history – this three-generation family endeavor has been in existence since 1924.
+To stay at Lewa Safari Camp is to experience a piece of Kenya’s history—this three-generation family endeavor has been in existence since 1924.
 The love of the land, the people and the wildlife of Kenya permeates the enterprise, and is contagious.